-Marathon runners often experience "hitting the wall," a condition whereby the body begins to shut down and can no longer function normally.
+Marathon runners often experience what is known as "hitting the wall."
+A condition whereby the body begins to shut down and can no longer function normally.
 There is a sudden loss of energy, overwhelming fatigue and loss of muscle coordination.

-This condition can range from mild to more serious cases.
+This condition can range from a mild to a more serious situation.
 Sometimes a short rest and a quick carbohydrate fix is enough to get some runners feeling better and back on track.
-However, other times the runner has to be taken off the course and out of the race to receive immediate medical treatment.
+However, in some cases the runner has to be taken off the course to receive immediate medical treatment.

-However, you do have another option.
-You don't have to use these products.
-You can make your own healthy homemade, natural race fuel and you can customize it to your own needs and taste.
-For example, if you sweat a lot, you probably need to have more salt in your running fuel than your running mate who hardly breaks a sweat.
+Making our own homemade natural race fuel is perhaps the healthiest option and we can customize it to our own needs and taste.
+For example, if you sweat a lot, you probably need to have much more salt in your running fuel than your running friend who hardly breaks a sweat!

-Whatever you decide to try, make sure you test it out and train with it before race day.
+Whatever you decide to try, make sure you test it out by training with it before race day.
 You don't want any surprises on race day!

-Here are some suggestions to get you started on making your own marathon fuel and sports drinks:
+Here are some suggestions to get you started on making your own natural race fuel and sports drinks: